AG7GN/fe-pi/README.md

 1. Edit the placement of these menu items as desired using the Pi's Main Menu editor (__Pi icon > Preferences > Main Menu Editor__)

+### 5.3 (Optional) Using Fldigi 4.1.09 (and later) Alerts, Notifications and RX Monitoring

+Fldigi version 4.1.09 introduced the ability to control where alerts, notifications and monitoring audio is sent.
+Obviously, you don't want to send that audio to the radio so having the ability to control where it goes is important.

+5.3.1 Fldigi Alerts

+Note that Fldigi [Alerts](http://www.w1hkj.com/FldigiHelp/audio_alerts_page.html) won't work for FSQ because it only looks in the signal browser for any text you specify in the alert.

+The sound interface used for Alerts and RX Monitoring is set in __Configure > Config Dialog > Soundcard > Devices__.

+1. In the __Alerts/RX Audio__ section, select `system-audio-playback` and check `Enable Audio Alerts`.
+Click __Save__ and __Close__.
+1. In the left pane of the __Fldigi configuration__ window, select __Alerts__ to set up your alerts.

+All alerts will now play through the Pi's built-in sound interface.
+Don't forget to select __Analog__ or __HDMI__ output as described earlier.

+5.3.2 Fldigi Notifications

+Unlike Alerts, Fldigi [Notifications](http://www.w1hkj.com/FldigiHelp/notifier_page.html) can look for text in Fldigi's Receive Messages pane.
+To set up an audio alert in Fldigi, open __Configure > Notifications__

+1. Enter your search criteria.
+2. Under __Run Program__, enter the following:

+		aplay -D system-audio-playback <path-to-WAV-file>
+	For example:

+		aplay -D system-audio-playback /usr/lib/libreoffice/share/gallery/sounds/untie.wav

+This will send audio triggered by a Notification to the built-in audio interface.
+Don't forget to select __Analog__ or __HDMI__ output as described earlier.

+5.3.3 Fldigi RX Monitoring

+You can toggle RX monitoring on and off and apply filtering to the received audio by going __View > Rx Audio Dialog__.
+The audio will be played through the built-in audio interface.
+Don't forget to select __Analog__ or __HDMI__ output as described earlier.